 For all the sports fans on the Island, there’s a new kind of player in town.
 This week on the Island, your best bet for a fun time is the Shelter Island Cricket Club’s fourth annual cricket match on Saturday, July 25 from 10 a.m. to 4 p.m. (more…)

-Here’s what’s happening around the Island from Thursday, March 12 to Saturday, March 21. (more…)
+Here’s what’s happening around the Island this week. (more…)

 Today’s column marks 100 pieces that I have done for the Reporter.
 Since Eye on the Ball has hit the century mark, I was trying to think of something different for this edition.
 Going over the columns, I found myself just thinking about what we’ve done in four years of columns. (more…)

 DON BINDLER PHOTO An injured osprey readied for transport after a car struck a pole Thursday morning knocking down its nest.

 A vehicle driving on Ram Island Drive yesterday morning struck a pole holding an osprey’s nest on top, killing one young bird and injuring another . (more…)